uboot/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Test a Model on New Images

 #### 1. Traffic signs from the internet

-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: